Challenges with Oil Spills

 Kodiak Oil Spill Model

 A 3D hydrodynamic model of Chiniak Bay/St Paul’s Harbor near Kodiak, Alaska was used to simulate a hypothetical oil spill.
-EFDC_Explorer Modeling System was used with the oil spill sub-model which employs Lagrangian Particle tracking.
+EEMS was used with the oil spill sub-model which employs Lagrangian Particle tracking.

 The model was configured with simultaneous release of particles at two locations in the bay.
 The bay hydrodynamics are influenced by tidal action and variable winds.

-Tae-Ho Kim et. al. The purpose of this study is to investigate the effects of the wind drift factor under strong tidal conditions in the western coastal area of Korea on the movement of oil slicks caused by the Hebei Spirit oil spill accident in 2007.
+The purpose of this study was to investigate the effects of the wind drift factor under strong tidal conditions in the western coastal area of Korea on the movement of oil slicks caused by the Hebei Spirit oil spill accident in 2007.
 The movement of oil slicks was computed using a simple simulation model based on the empirical formula as a function of surface current, wind speed, and the wind drift factor.
-For the simulation, the Environmental Fluid Dynamics Code (EFDC) model and Automatic Weather System (AWS) were used to generate tidal and wind fields respectively.
+For the simulation, the EFDC+ model and Automatic Weather System (AWS) were used to generate tidal and wind fields respectively.
 Simulation results were then compared with 5 sets of spaceborne optical and synthetic aperture radar (SAR) data.